 Peripheral neuropathy is a leading cause of chronic pain and affects about 20,000 people in the United States.
 Due to the chronic nature of the condition, neuropathy care at Physical Medicine & Wellness Center in Florence, Kentucky, can decrease your discomfort and improve your quality of life.
-Chiropractors Benton Dammel, DC, and Bryan Boudreaux, DC, offer conservative care to relieve peripheral neuropathy symptoms.
+Chiropractor Benton Dammel, DC offers conservative care to relieve peripheral neuropathy symptoms.
 Call or book a visit online today to learn more.

 Peripheral neuropathy is a neurological condition that causes irritation and damage to the peripheral nerves in your feet, legs, hands, and arms.
 Your peripheral nerves are responsible for sending signals to your brain about pain, temperature, pressure, and vibration.
 When these nerves are damaged, your brain can’t sense pain or protect you from injuries.